ntop/fosdem21-content/_index.md

   </p>

   <p>
-    So if you qualify, we can offer our software products for free, and ask our partners who manufacture hardware-based products to provide you a discount.
+    So if you qualify, we will offer our software products for free, and ask our partners who manufacture hardware-based products to provide you a discount.
 In the latter case please mail us, and explain why you qualify for free licenses.
   </p>